 Instagram has taken the world by storm.
-With more than 1 billion monthly users, the platform isn’t just for personal use anymore.
+With more than 1 billion monthly active users, the platform isn’t just for personal use anymore.
 When it comes to social media marketing, Instagram is the first channel that brands look towards.
 Brands can create an Instagram business account that brings in quite a lot of traffic, engagement, lead generation and eventually sales.

-It’s a full-fledged global platform through which brands humanize their content, recruit new talent, showcase their products, and inspire their audience.
+It’s a full-fledged global platform through which brands humanize their content, showcase their products, and target their audience.

 - Business Profiles